iomete/kafka-streaming-job/README.md

-# Kafka Streaming Job
+# iomete: Kafka Streaming Job

 This is a collection of data movement capabilities.
 This streaming job copies data from Kafka to Iceberg.

 Currently, two serialization format supported.
 1. JSON
-2. Avro
+2. AVRO

 ## JSON deserialization
 In the Spark configuration, a user-defined reference json schema can be defined,